JenniferGingras/Liri-node-app/README.md

 > `node liri.js <command> <search parameter>`

 ## See it in Action!
+Because (as mentioned before) the command line is quite plain, LIRI uses an npm called 'Chalk' to change the color of the informational text and improve legibility.

 **Bands in Town**
 Search for single or multi-word artists and band names.